giovanniboscu/continuous-section-field/docs/CSF_Fundamentals.md

 ### 4. Polygon Details

 A polygon is defined by an ordered sequence of vertices.
 Each vertex is connected to the next one, from vertex 0 to vertex n, and this ordering defines the polygon boundary region.
+CSF automatically connects the last vertex back to the first one to close the polygon.
 The resulting region must have a positive area.
 As a general guideline, this is usually obtained by listing the vertices counter-clockwise.

 ```text
 y